bakerjd99/Analyze-the-Data-not-the-Drivel/wp2epub/lastschoolboystandin8196.markdown

 a few oil wells, maybe only one, and then move again.
 It was draining, and my mother was tired of it.
 She wasn't thrilled about moving to Iran but consented; her adventurous side won.
 Iran would be new and different.
-As for my father, he was moving on, his established pattern, and getting a chance to follow in the footsteps of his favorite uncle, John, my namesake, who had briefly run a construction company in Iran in the early 1950s.
+As for my father, he was getting a chance to follow in the footsteps of his favorite uncle, John, my namesake, who had briefly run a construction company in Iran in the early 1950s.
 John was booted out of Iran in 1953 when Mosaddegh was elected and nationalized British and American firms.
-Of course, the CIA overthrew the Mosaddegh government -- because nothing preserves democracy better than foreign-led coups -- long before our family flew into *Agha Jari* before Christmas in 1965.
+Of course, the CIA overthrew the Mosaddegh government long before our family flew into *Agha Jari* just before Christmas in 1965.

 Ex-patriot schools in *Agha Jar*i only went to the 7^th^ grade, and I was already in the 7^th^ grade when we moved to Iran.
 I had been